s8sato/kyodoku/docs/spec.md

 ## 1. Overview

 **kyodoku** is a Discord bot designed to create and remove temporary voice channels for shared reading sessions, identified by ISBN.
-Each ISBN corresponds to one text thread that persists across sessions, allowing readers to continue discussions asynchronously.
+Each ISBN corresponds to one text channel that persists across sessions, allowing readers to continue discussions asynchronously.

 The project follows a *spec-first* approach — this document serves as the source of truth for future automated implementation (e.g., via Codex).